What Is A Payment Facilitator Payfac

 Sign up to keep up-to-date with the latest trends in payments, vertical SaaS, and technology from industry experts.

 Payment facilitation allows a platform to instantly onboard new users and enables payment acceptance as soon as 15 minutes from the submission of the application.
-In addition to streamlining the enrollment and onboarding process, a payment facilitator offers additional payment processing benefits to sub-merchants including seamless payment integration solutions.
+In addition to streamlining the enrollment and onboarding process, a payment facilitator offers additional payment processing benefits to sub-merchants, including seamless payment integration solutions.

 The benefits of using a facilitator include the ability to enable all major card networks and types (Visa, Mastercard, Discover, Amex) as well as ACH, eCheck, and even Electronic Bill Pay Presentment (EBPP) through one interface.
 Having a transparent, easy-to-understand fee structure further encourages businesses to sign up with a payment facilitator because it eliminates any surprise charges and gives merchants the ability to manage their budgets more easily.
+However, some PayFac models may involve higher fees to offset the increased risk and operational costs compared to traditional merchant accounts.

 Merchants can also benefit from PayFac’s integrated fraud prevention tools and chargeback management services in addition to the payment processing hardware, software, and APIs they provide.